SAP/cloud-mta-build-tool/docs/docs/makefile.md

 ## Windows
-In order to build an MTA archive from a project's source code in a Windows environment, you should install `GNU Make 4.2.1` on your machine.
+In order to build an MTA archive from a project's source code in a Windows environment, install `GNU Make 4.2.1` on your machine.

 You can download the executable from a source that you trust according to your processor (32-bit or 64-bit) to a local folder (change the file name to `make.exe`) and then add the folder to the `PATH` environment variable.
 For example, you can download the tool from [here](https://github.com/mbuilov/gnumake-windows).